charlescol/schema-manager/how-to/create-parser.md

 ### Extract Dependencies

 This method should define how to extract dependencies from the file.
+It's worth noting that the result is case insensitive, meaning that the dependencies returned are compared to the names in the versions.json without considering letter casing differences.
 For Protobuf files, dependencies are found using import statements:

 ```typescript
 protected extractDependencies(filePath: string): string[] {